 ADVANCED HYBRID VEHICLE TRANSMISSION DESIGNED AND MANUFACTURED IN THE UK

-The first UK production of a class leading, state of the art, automotive hybrid transmission for prestige and high-performance vehicles will begin early in 2020.
 The initial £28M engineering program, part funded by the Advanced Propulsion Centre (APC), has been running for nine months and is already entering the hardware test stage. hofer powertrain UK Ltd is leading a consortium, which includes YASA Motors Ltd and WMG at the University of Warwick, to deliver the transmission to global automotive OEMs from hofer powertrain’s new UK manufacturing facility.

 hofer powertrain is a global leader in powertrain technologies and the manufacture of a class leading hybrid transmission in the UK is a natural progression for the company.
 The project has already led to an escalation in enquiries from both local and global customers that require the design and production supply of advanced powertrain products.